nus-cs2113-AY2324S2/ip/docs/README.md

 Follow these steps to get started with Yuki.

-1. **Compile the Code:**
+1. **Download the latest JAR File:**
-    - Compile the Java source code using your preferred Java compiler.
+    - Download the latest release from https://github.com/yuki-zmstr/ip

 2. **Run the JAR File:**
-    - Execute the compiled JAR file to launch the chatbot.
+    - Execute the JAR file to launch the chatbot.

 3. **Interact with the Chatbot:**
     - Follow the on-screen instructions to add tasks and manage your to-do list.